oznogon/cc-srd5/README.md

 ### 0.9.1 (2022-02-04)

-- Added links for conditions.
+- Added links for conditions, spell lists, and magic item attunement.
 - Updated HTML templates and CSS styles.
 - Made some progress on getting DOCX styles back.